juliajessica/internship-prep/README.md

 #### Is there anything about searching for and transitioning into your future career a technical field that you feel unprepared for?
 What would make you feel more comfortable and confident in this process?

+* I'd like to feel a little more comfortable talking about code with others and not stumbling over my words.
+I tend to feel nervous when I talk about things that I'm still not 100% comfortable with.
+I think it would be beneficial to continue verbally talk though my code and discuss my thought process with others.

+* I'm confident with my cover letter and resume but, I feel like I can fine tune discussing technical terms/languages/logic, etc...
+I have a tendency of feeling overwhelmed and not qualified so I want to make sure that I don't push myself too hard and feel more confident than anxious.

+## <span style="color:#74875d;">Task List: Plan</span>
+* Clean Up Github account
+* Add README's to GitHub Repositories
+* Create Gh-pages branch for all Repositories
+* Practice JS White Board Questions

 ## <span style="color:#74875d;">Completed List</span>
-* Add Bloc to Linkedin Account
+* <strike>Add Bloc to Linkedin Account</strike>
-* Add Readme's to Github repositories
+* <strike>Add Readme's to Github repositories</strike>
-* Add Doctor Search as a project on my Linkedin
+* <strike>Add Doctor Search as a project on my Linkedin</strike>
-* Add screen shots to Doctor Search README Repo
+* <strike>Add screen shots to Doctor Search README Repo</strike>
-* Push Doctor Search project to GH-pages
+* <strike>Push Doctor Search project to GH-pages</strike>
-* Add three projects to linkedin account
+* <strike>Add three projects to linkedin account</strike>
-* Wolf ceramics - update imgs in readme and push to ghpages
+* <strike>Wolf ceramics - update imgs in readme and push to ghpages</strike>
-* Delete old github repositories
+* <strike>Delete old github repositories</strike>
-* Look for a portfolio template
+* <strike>Look for a portfolio template</strike>
-* Work on making improvements to resume in indesign
+* <strike>Work on making improvements to resume in indesign</strike>
-* Submit resume to epicenter
+* <strike>Submit resume to epicenter</strike>
-* Start portfolio
+* <strike>Start portfolio</strike>
-* Add experience and skills section in portfolio
+* <strike>Add experience and skills section in portfolio</strike>
-* Add Screenshots to readme in Bloc
+* <strike>Add Screenshots to readme in Bloc</strike>
-* Upload new resume
-* Make Gh-pages for Hive repo
+* <strike>Make Gh-pages for Hive repo</strike>
-* Finish Cover Letter
+* <strike>Finish Cover Letter</strike>
-* Link 6 projects to my portfolio and add images to them
+* <strike>Link 6 projects to my portfolio and add images to them</strike>
+* <strike>Submit Resume & Linkedin to Epicenter</strike>
+* Send out Emails for Internships

 ## <span style="color:#74875d;">Known Bugs</span>